Combat Logistics Battalion 7: The Global War on Terror

+The battalion deployed to Camp Dwyer Helmand Province Afghanistan in March 2011 through October 2011 in support of RCT-1 and RCT-5 (1st Marines and 5th Marines.

 Unit awards

 A unit citation or commendation is an award bestowed upon an organization for the action cited.
 Members of the unit who participated in said actions are allowed to wear on their uniforms the awarded unit citation.
 CLB-7 has been presented with the following awards: